xcore/sc_sdram_burst/docs/app_tutorial.rst

 Getting Started
 +++++++++++++++

    #.
-Plug the XA-SK-SDRAM Slice Card the the 'STAR' slot of the Slicekit Core Board
+Plug the XA-SK-SDRAM Slice Card into the 'STAR' slot of the Slicekit Core Board.
    #.
+Plug the XA-SK-XTAG2 Card into the Slicekit Core Board.
+   #.
+Ensure the XMOS LINK switch on the XA-SK-XTAG2 is set to "off".
-Open ``app_sdram_demo.xc`` and select the slot the  XA-SK-SDRAM Slice Card was inserted into.
+   #.
+Open ``app_sdram_demo.xc`` and build it.
-   #. run the program
+   #. run the program on the hardware.

 The output produced should look like::